 Having you friends and family with you during recovery can be crucial when it comes to all parties finding sobriety.
 Going through the process of recovery together can have more of an effect than individual rehab programs.
-Moreover, multiple family members going to the same rehab center in South Florida will be able to support each throughout the entire recovery process.
+Moreover, multiple family members going to the same drug rehab center in South Florida will be able to support each throughout the entire recovery process.

 Should Multiple Family Members Go to Rehab Together?